hackclub/hackclub/workshops/weather_app/README.md

 }
 ```

-All our body part is done, now we can start making the Card.
+Now we will start making the Card.

 ```css
 .container {